Skip to content

 The best place to start is with your existing coverage.
 What protection do you currently have in place?
 Has anything changed?
 Consider any repairs and upgrades, such as a roof replacement or updated kitchen.
 Review your policy documents, and highlight any areas that have changed or about which you have questions.

-If you bought your home and your insurance policy ten years ago and haven’t updated your coverage, your limits may no longer cover today’s reconstruction costs.
-Check with your insurance partner, who can provide current rebuilding costs for your area.
+If you purchased your home—or set your insurance limits—several years ago and haven’t revisited your coverage, your limits may no longer reflect today’s rebuilding costs.
+Check with your insurance partner, who can provide updated estimates for your area.

 Homeowners insurance includes various limits for different categories of property, including jewelry, fine art, and other collectibles.
 Check your policy limits against the current value of your possessions to ensure that you have adequate protection.
 You may need a special policy, known as a rider, to cover these high-value items.